-Fiji is made up of 333 tropical islands, of which only 100 are permanently inhabited.
-The two main islands of Fiji – Viti Levu and Vanua Levu – account for approximately 87% of Fiji’s population.
-Fijian’s highly value family and community, and it shows – if you speak with anyone who’s ever been to Fiji, they’ll tell you that the Fijian’s are among the happiest, most friendly people on earth.
+Fiji is made up of more than 330 tropical islands, of which only 100 are permanently inhabited.
+The two main islands of Fiji – Viti Levu and Vanua Levu – account for most of Fiji’s population.
+Fijian’s highly value family and community, and it shows – if you speak with anyone who’s ever been to Fiji, they’ll tell you that the Fijians are among the happiest, most friendly people on earth.

 Apart from the endlessly hospitable people, there’s no denying that part of what makes Fiji one of the most attractive tourist destinations is the never-ending string of white-sandy beaches and crystal clear waters.
-Hundreds of thousands of tourists flock to Fiji each year – an impressive 219,000 Australian tourists alone holidayed in Fiji in the period from June 2016-June 2017.
+Hundreds of thousands of tourists flock to Fiji each year – an impressive 340,800 Australian tourists alone holidayed in Fiji in the year ending December 2018.

 Fiji has a warm, tropical climate all year round – maximum temperatures rarely move out of the 26-31 degree range, which means it’s the hotspot destination for beach lovers.
 Although, it isn’t just about the beaches.
 Nature lovers, look no further than the island of Taveuni.
 Taveuni is the country’s third largest island, commonly referred to as the ‘Garden Island’ because of its lush-green jungles with an abundance of wildlife, volcanic peaks and secluded waterfalls.

-There are activities and experiences for everyone, so if you’re a bit of an adrenaline junkie (or just after something a little more adventurous), Fiji won’t disappoint.
-From shark-diving and white-water rafting, to a jet ski safari or the chance to dive amongst some of the most beautiful coral reefs in the world, it really will be a place you’ll want to return to again and again.
+There are activities and experiences for everyone, so Fiji won’t disappoint.
+From the chance to dive amongst endless beautiful coral reefs, and ample opportunities for hikers and bird-watchers, it really will be a place you’ll want to return to again and again

 Before you go to Fiji

-The World Health Organisation (WHO) recommends that all travellers are up-to-date with their routine vaccinations including; measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio, influenza and pneumococcal disease.
+The Centers for Disease Control and Prevention (CDC) recommends that all travellers are up-to-date with their routine vaccinations including; measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio, influenza and pneumococcal disease.
 These vaccinations are given as part of the National Immunisation Program (NIP).
 For a full list please refer to the NIP schedule, available here In some cases, you may need a booster or re-vaccination against a disease to ensure you still have immunity.